What Are Equity Derivatives?

 #4 – Swaps

-Following are examples of equity derivatives.
+The following are examples of equity derivative products.

-An individual bought 10 equity shares worth $10 each (with a total cost of $100).
+An individual bought ten equity shares worth $10 each (with a total cost of $100).
 He also bought a call option of $10 with a strike priceStrike PriceExercise price or strike price refers to the price at which the underlying stock is purchased or sold by the persons trading in the options of calls & puts available in the derivative trading.
 Thus, the exercise price is a term used in the derivative market. at $0.50, total cost coming to $5 ($0.50 x 10 shares).
-If the share price increases to $11 the option will give a gain of $1.
-However, if the price drops down to $9, there would be a loss of $1 on each share so the individual will not avail the option.
-Therefore, in this case, the profits can be unlimited but the losses are limited to cost of option i.e. $5.
+If the share price increases to $11, the option will give a gain of $1.
+However, if the price drops down to $9, there would be a loss of $1 on each share, so the individual will not avail the option.
+Therefore, in this case, the profits can be unlimited, but the losses are limited to the cost of the option, i.e., $5.

+Here is another example of equity derivative sales.
 An investor holds 1,000 shares of Beta Limited and wants to sell them after 30 days.
 Since there is the uncertainty of price after 30 days, he enters into a forward contract to sell after 30 days at a price determined today.
 After 30 days, irrespective of the market price, the investor will have to deliver the stock to the counterparty at the predetermined price.
 The equity forwards can be deliverable in the form of either stock or cash-settled.